-Regensburg’s architecture reflects the role of the city as a mediaeval trading centre and its influence on the region north of the Alps.
-Regensburg was an important trading centre on the continental trading routes to Italy, Bohemia, Russia, and Byzantium.
+Criterion (ii): Regensburg’s architecture reflects the role of the city as a medieval trading center and its influence on the region north of the Alps.
+Regensburg was an important trading center on the continental trading routes to Italy, Bohemia, Russia, and Byzantium.
 In addition, the city had numerous links to the intercontinental silk routes.
 This enabled an important exchange of cultural and architectural influences to be made which are characteristic of the city’s townscape even today.

-The Regensburg Old Town displays an extraordinary testimony of cultural traditions in the Holy Roman Empire.
-In the high Middle Ages Regensburg was a favourite meeting place for Imperial Assemblies, but in more recent European history the city also made its contribution as the seat of the Perpetual Imperial Diet from 1663 to 1806.
+Criterion (iii): The Regensburg Old Town displays an extraordinary testimony of cultural traditions in the Holy Roman Empire.
+In the high Middle Ages, Regensburg was a favorite meeting place for Imperial Assemblies, but in more recent European history the city also made its contribution as the seat of the Perpetual Imperial Diet from 1663 to 1806.
 The remains of two royal palaces which date from the 9th century and also the numerous well-preserved historical buildings are evidence of the one-time wealth and the political significance of the city.

-The Old Town of Regensburg is an excellent example of an inner-European mediaeval trading town whose historical stages of development are well preserved.
-The development of the trade from the 11th up to the 14th century in particular is illustrated thereby extraordinarily well.
+Criterion (iv): The Old Town of Regensburg is an excellent example of an inner-European medieval trading town whose historical stages of development are well preserved.
+The development of trade from the 11th up to the 14th century in particular is illustrated thereby extraordinarily well.

-Even before it was nominated as a World Heritage Site, Regensburg was a popular tourist destination for visitors who came to see the many medieval towers and narrow, crooked streets in its highly preserved old town where traffic is restricted to a minimum.
-But the city was far beyond being an insiders’ tip.
-Constant and steady growth of tourist numbers bear witness to this fact.
-And if you come once, you’ll come again, because now you know that this amazing city in the Danube’s northernmost bend is more than just a collection of historic treasures – it is also a lively location for shopping, eating out, leisure activities, culture and sport.
+- Even before it was nominated as a World Heritage Site, Regensburg was a popular tourist destination for visitors who came to see the many medieval towers and narrow, crooked streets in its highly preserved old town where traffic is restricted to a minimum.
+But the city was far beyond being an insider’s tip.
+The constant and steady growth of tourist numbers bears witness to this fact.
+And if you come once, you’ll come again, because now you know that this amazing city in the Danube’s northernmost bend is more than just a collection of historic treasures – it is also a lively location for shopping, eating out, leisure activities, culture, and sport.